 In February 2018, the Radio Spectrum Policy Group of the European Union (RSPG) published their Second Opinion on 5G [http://rspg-spectrum.eu/2018/02/] in which they recommended making this band available on a general authorized access basis.

-In August 2019, the Australian Communications and Media Authority (ACMA) finalized the variation to the LIPD Class Licence, updated for data communication transmitters and a new optional items authorizing outdoor fixed point-to-point links in the 57-71 GHz frequency band to be harmonized with FCC Rules Title 47 Part 15 Section 255 or in the 57.1 to 70.875 GHz frequency band following OFCOM arrangements.
+In August 2019, the Australian Communications and Media Authority (ACMA) finalized the variation to the LIPD Class Licence, updated for data communication transmitters and new optional items authorizing outdoor fixed point-to-point links in the 57-71 GHz frequency band to be harmonized with FCC Rules Title 47 Part 15 Section 255 or in the 57.1 to 70.875 GHz frequency band following United Kingdom OFCOM arrangements.

 Conclusion